I18n (internationalization)

 Adding Locale

-To create a new locale copy ./node_modules/@vueform/vueform/locales/en/index.js
+To create a new locale copy ./node_modules/@vueform/vueform/locales/zh_TW/index.mjs

 to your project folder, eg. ./vueform/locales/zh_HK.js